-I’ve been a bride and I’ve photographed weddings.
-No matter how small or how grand your wedding is, it’s going to fly by in the blink of an eye.
-With so many things happening at once, its easy to overlook all the little details.
+With so many things happening at once, its easy to overlook all the little details that make a wedding day beautiful and unique.
 While some of these little details really aren’t so pressing, there are a few that, when remembered, can make the world of a difference in flow of your day how your wedding photos turn out.

-Instead, aim for spaces with large windows, tall ceilings, and light colored walls to ensure the most flattering photographs.
 If you don’t know of anybody with a suitable space you can use while getting ready, I always suggest looking to rent a space through AirBnb or VRBO as opposed to renting a hotel room.
-Home rentals often offer so much more space and character, and can double as a place for you and your wedding party to stay the night before the wedding!
+Home rentals often offer so much more space and character, and can double as a place for you and your wedding party to stay the night before the wedding.

 I definitely do not condone bridezilla or groomzilla behavior.
 However, clear and concise communication can make such a positive difference in the overall flow of the day.
 Just remember to be helpful in your communication, don’t nag!

-Although they aren’t necessity, bringing along a few of the following extras can add a little insurance to your day:
+Although they aren’t necessity, bringing along a few of the following extras can add a little insurance to your day (and your photos):